DanielHearn/streamist/README.md

 ![Example image of app](readme-assets/streamist1.jpg)

-## TODO
-- Mobile/ Tablet support
-  - Compact nav bar
-- Stream management menu for mobile use
-- Improve chat selection => Allow for channels that are currently being watch, more compact / allow for more chat iframe

 ## Dependencies
 - vue draggable to handle model updating on list reorder with drag and drop.
 - date fns for readable relative date for stream history.